-The Faculty of Medicine (FoM) invites internal applications for up to three Tier 2 Canada Research Chairs (CRCs) in any field of research aligned to the FoM strategic plan to be considered for the 2021 CRC Competition.
-As this is an internal search, applicants must already hold a full-time, tenure-stream faculty appointment in the Faculty of Medicine at UBC.
+The Faculty of Medicine (FoM) invites internal applications for up to six Tier 2 Canada Research Chairs (CRCs) in any field of research aligned to the FoM strategic plan to be considered for the 2023 CRC Competition.
+As this is an internal search, applicants must already hold a full-time, tenure stream faculty appointment in the Faculty of Medicine at UBC.
 Applicants must be at the rank of Assistant or Associate Professor.

 Tier 2 Chairs are intended for exceptional emerging scholars (i.e., candidates must have been an active researcher in their field for fewer than 10 years at the time of nomination) who (a) are excellent emerging world-class researchers who have demonstrated particular research creativity (b) have demonstrated the potential to achieve international recognition in their fields in the next five to ten years, and (c) have the potential to attract, develop and retain excellent trainees, students and future researchers.
 The chairholder must demonstrate an original, innovative, high quality research program.
 Chairs are tenable for five years and are renewable once.

-Personal information is collected under the authority of sections 26(a) and 26(c) of the BC Freedom of Information and Protection of Privacy Act.
-The information you provide will only be used to determine whether you qualify for participation in this hiring process.
-Data will be collected by the Equity & Inclusion Office and only the names of those who identify as women, visible minorities (member of groups that are racially categorized) and/or Indigenous peoples will be shared with the search committee.
-Currently, UBC has a gap in representation for people with disabilities.
-Until such time as this is remedied, the names of those self-identifying as having a disability will be provided separately to the search committee.
-Responses will be stored in a secure database.
+Personal information is collected under the authority of sections 26(a), 26(c) and 26(e) of the BC Freedom of Information and Protection of Privacy Act.
+The information you provide will only be used to determine whether you qualify for participation in this restricted process, and to advance accessibility, equity, and fair adjudication in this process.
+Data will be collected by the Equity & Inclusion Office and shared confidentially with the search committee.
+All responses will be stored in a secure database.

 A complete application package includes:

-Department Heads and School Directors may support a maximum number of applications based on the total number of tenure-stream faculty within the particular Department/School.
-Please see the Faculty of Medicine website [https://mednet.med.ubc.ca/Research/FundingOpportunities/Pages/Canada-Research-Chairs.aspx] for details.
+Department Heads and School Directors may support a maximum number of applications based on the total number of tenure stream FTEs within the particular Department/School.
+Please see the Faculty of Medicine website for details.

 The assessment of application materials and the identification of successful candidates will be undertaken by an adjudication committee chaired by the Vice-Dean, Research and recommended to the Dean of Medicine.
-Successful applicants are expected to submit a nomination application to CRC Program in the October 2021 CRC national competition.
-If you have any questions, please contact Shelly Au in the Faculty of Medicine’s Office of Research via email at email@example.com.
+Successful applicants are expected to submit a nomination application to CRC Program in the October 2023 CRC national competition.
+If you have any questions, please contact Corné du Plessis in the Faculty of Medicine’s Office of Research via email at firstname.lastname@example.org.
 All Chair nominations are subject to review and final approval by the CRC Secretariat.